-Pork Tenderloin is lean and tender when not overdone.
-Sous vide prevents overcooking every single time if you choose the right temperature.
-Lean cuts of beef, chicken and pork benefit the most from this gentle and easy cooking method and I will walk you through this recipe to prove that it's the best way to cook pork tenderloin!
+Sous vide pork tenderloin is lean, tender and juicy.
+The sous vide method prevents overcooking every single time and it's easier than you might think.
+I will walk you through this recipe to prove that it's the best way to cook pork tenderloin!

 Sous vide sounds fancy but it's actually really simple.
 It's a method of cooking food in a temperature controlled hot water bath which sits at a steady temperature (your desired finished temperature) and thus prevents overcooking.

-You seal your protein (meat, fish or vegetables usually) in a plastic bag with the air removed.
+You seal your protein in this case pork tenderloin ( but can be other meat, fish or vegetables) in a plastic bag with the air removed.
 Some folks like to use a vacuum sealer but I simply use a resealable, reuseable food grade zip top bag (Ziploc).
 Pushing the bag into the water before sealing the bag will push the extra air out.
 Once it is submerged almost up to the zipper, zip it shut (water displacement method) and voila!

-Then you need the hot water bath.
-A home sous vide machine is a simple wand style heater that clips on to the side of a large pot or other heat safe container full of water.
+A home sous vide machine is a simple wand style heater that clips onto the side of a large pot or other heat safe container full of water.
 You fill the pot with water, set the temperature to the exact temperature you'd like your finished food to be (aka rare, medium rare, well etc) and the small machine heats and holds the water at the exact temperature.

 It's easier than it looks, just say, "Soo Veed".